 Alongside its neighbors Bolivia, Colombia, and Ecuador, Peru is also a founding member of the Andean Community of Nations (CAN), a more than half century old regional integration initiative, which has continued to implement a range of integration measures in recent years.

-A professional employer organization in Peru will seek, hire, and onboard staff on the behalf of a client, as well as managing their payroll.
+A PEO, or professional employer organization in Peru will seek, hire, and onboard staff on the behalf of a client, as well as managing their payroll.
 That means, depending on the profile of the staff being sought, the client can have local workers in the space of a few weeks or even days.

-Officially, they will be employees of the professional employer organization, but they will report directly to the client, who will retain full control over their schedules and workloads.
+Officially, they will be employees of the PEO or professional employer organization, but they will report directly to the client, who will retain full control over their schedules and workloads.
 As such, they will effectively act as employees of the client.

 In providing PEO payroll company services in Peru, the provider will oversee the salaries and other administrative matters, generally charging the client on a per employee basis.